gpgreen/py32-dev-blink/README.md

 # Puya PY32 MCU SDK
 This repo contains a GCC/Makefile-based build system for Puya PY32 MCUs, including the PY32F002A, PY32F003, and PY32F030.

 Also included are vscode build/launch configs using Cortex-Debug and pyOCD.

+This repo has been forked from the original at https://github.com/jaydcarlson/py32-template It is meant to work with the py32_dev boards at https://github.com/gpgreen/py32_dev

 ## pyOCD support
 Puya's DFP is not currently indexed anywhere, so pyOCD can't automatically download it with the typical `pack update` and `pack install` commands.
 However, we can manually download and extract this pack, and then install the pack using cmsis-pack-manager (which PyOCD uses under the hood)